John Fisher: Defence of Catherine of Aragon

-Henry's attack on the Church
+Henry's attack on church prerogatives

 In November 1529, the "Long Parliament" of Henry's reign began encroaching on the Catholic Church's prerogatives.
 Fisher, as a member of the upper house, the House of Lords, at once warned Parliament that such acts could only end in the utter destruction of the Catholic Church in England.
 The Commons, through their speaker, complained to the King that Fisher had disparaged Parliament, presumably with Henry prompting them behind the scenes.
-The opportunity was not lost.
 Henry summoned Fisher before him, demanding an explanation.
 This being given, Henry declared himself satisfied, leaving it to the Commons to declare that the explanation was inadequate, so that he appeared as a magnanimous sovereign, instead of Fisher's enemy.

 A year later, in 1530, the continued encroachments on the Church moved Fisher, as bishop of Rochester, along with the bishops of Bath and Ely, to appeal to the Holy See.
 This gave the King his opportunity and an edict forbidding such appeals was immediately issued, and the three bishops were arrested.
 Their imprisonment, however, must have lasted only a few months for in February 1531, Convocation met, and Fisher was present.
 This was the occasion when the clergy were forced, at a cost of 100,000 pounds, to purchase the King's pardon for having recognized Cardinal Wolsey's authority as legate of the pope; and at the same time to acknowledge Henry as supreme head of the Church in England, to which phrase the addition of the clause "so far as God's law permits" was made through Fisher's efforts.

+Poisoned porridge and cannonball

-A few days later, several of Fisher's servants were taken ill after eating some porridge served to the household and two died.
-A cook, Richard Roose, was executed by boiling alive for attempted poisoning.
+A few days later, several of Fisher's household were taken ill after eating some porridge served to the household and two died: however Fisher was fasting that day.
+Henry VIII had parliament enact a retroactive bill that allowed the cook, Richard Roose, without a public trial, to be executed by the state by being boiled alive for the crime of poisoning.

+On another occasion in 1530, a cannonball fired from across the Thames hit Fisher's house, narrowly missing his study.
+This was rumoured to be a warning or assassination attempt from the Boleyn family.